 In conclusion the adhesion of the pentylamine is reliable only on surfaces with a high enough density of carbon atoms that can bind with the ions/radicals produced during the glow discharge sticking the pentylamine to the surface.
 In this case the deposition of DNA molecules is reproducible and molecules are not overstretched.
 The role of the carbon atoms is only to anchor the pentylamine layer.
 Hence it is not necessary to form a continuous carbon coating of the substrate.
-For example the Pt/C samples produced by D. Klinov were obtained by simultaneous evaporation of both Platinum and Carbon in unknown proportions.
-(However in the transport devices for measurement of DNA transport the nature of the substrate will not be relevant since the active region will be contaminated by carbon from the focused ion beam microscope).
+For example the Pt/C samples in [12] were obtained by simultaneous evaporation of both platinum and carbon in unknown proportions.
+(However in devices for measurement of electrical transport through DNA, the nature of the substrate will not be relevant since the active region will be contaminated by carbon from the focused ion beam microscope.)